warking/auto-promise/README.md

 [![Build Status](https://secure.travis-ci.org/backhand/auto-promise.png?branch=master)](https://travis-ci.org/backhand/auto-promise)

 auto-promise is yet another version of the awesome async.auto, but for promises.
 In contrast to other implementations it can be used in two modes: Injected and classic.
+Also, it supports node-style callbacks intermixed.

 Installation:
 -------------